The Plot to Hack America: Reception

-Maclean's wrote that The Plot to Hack America, "was prescient about Russia’s meddling in the 2016 U.S. election."
+Maclean's wrote that The Plot to Hack America, "was prescient about Russia's meddling in the 2016 U.S. election."
 Brian Lamb, founder and retired CEO of C-SPAN, commented that the book's titled choice seemed political in nature.
 Strategic Finance noted "Nance focuses on a new hybrid cyber warfare, Kompromat, which uses cyber assets", as a way to attack political enemies.
 TechGenix journalist Michael Adams wrote that Nance provides an in-depth analysis of an issue characterized by multiple commentators as a national controversy rivalling the Watergate scandal.
 Adams called the book an engaging tale of espionage including context on Russian intelligence and the background of Vladimir Putin in the KGB.
 Voice of America commented that Nance capably "outlined his evidence" in the book about his fears of Russian foreign manipulation in the 2016 election.
-Bob Burnett wrote for The Huffington Post that Nance described a Game of Thrones strategem by Vladimir Putin, using Donald Trump as a tool to embarrass Hillary Clinton and Barack Obama.
+Bob Burnett wrote for The Huffington Post that Nance described a Game of Thrones stratagem by Vladimir Putin, using Donald Trump as a tool to embarrass Hillary Clinton and Barack Obama.
 Burnett observed Nance posited Trump was won over by Putin through a play to Trump's avarice and narcissism.
 Jeff Stein Newsweek wrote of the power of the disinformation tactics described in Nance's book: "The genius of the technique is that the correction takes days, or weeks, to catch up to the fiction.
 By then, gullible masses have digested the fabrications as truth."